jjchurch03/RoboboatTest/Comp_2024/README.md

  - 	Figure out what is useable for me and team!
 This will be the easier route if useable

 - YOLOv5 datasets
-	- Put updated ones in both folders to make this easier
+	- Put updated ones in it's own created folder so it is easier to point to.
+Keep it in this area
 - Task 1
 	- Change part to grab inital waypoint and store as variable
 - Task 2